310mc/https-310mc.github.io-tl/source/_posts/scout/tough_guy.md

 Lately I’ve been seeing other dogs on campus, maybe ‘cause they’re Daikichi’s friends or something…

-But it’s been a real problem for us at the Student Council; in the worst case, he might get caught and taken to the animal care center, y’know?[^]
+But it’s been a real problem for us at the Student Council; in the worst case, he might get caught and taken to the health department, y’know?[^5]

 Anyway, that aside… Didn’t you have something you wanted to say to Buchou?
 {% endbubble %}